artgins/yunetas/README.md

 All his philosophy is based on that virtual classes (namely GClass or class G).

+All architecture done by configuration, based in schema, easy to see by human eye.
+Of course, you have an API functions to change configuration and data in real time.

+TODO now go-on the doc in snk doc.

 For [Linux](https://en.wikipedia.org/wiki/Linux) and [RTOS/ESP32](https://www.espressif.com/en/products/sdks/esp-idf).

 Versions in [C](https://en.wikipedia.org/wiki/C_(programming_language)), [Python](https://www.python.org/) and Javascript.